Smitty80/Smitty80.github.io/README.md

-This website enables a designated person(s) to view its contents as a way of sharing web development ideas.
+This website was developed for learning purposes only.
+The contents of this website do not represent any existing business.